robbiedood/DoodleOS/promptbooks/README.md

 # GroveMentor AI Teacher System

-Welcome to GroveMentor, your interactive AI teacher designed to help you master the Grove Project on GitHub.
+Welcome to GroveMentor, your interactive AI teacher designed to help you master the Grove-OS Project on GitHub.
 This system guides you through a structured learning path, answers your queries, and dynamically updates your progress as you learn.

 ## Features